team-p-fall-24/live-streaming-system/README.md

 ![Metric Visualization Korean to Thai](./benchmarking/results/metrics_visualization_th.png)

-### Benchmarking Results for Speech-to-text (Using XL8.ai comparing between cut down and full duration translation)
+### Benchmarking Results for Speech-to-text (Using XL8.ai comparing between 10-second-segmentation and full duration translation)

 In this second experiment, we benchmark the translation quality between the 10 segmentation and full size duration.
 For full size duration, we translate 2-minute-audio using both service.
 On the other hand, we merged the translation results of 12 10-second-segmentation.
 Then comparing using the above method